na-na-hi/renget/archive/localmodelslinks.md

-[Example Fine Tune Walkthrough](https://archive.ph/308gG)|Shows use of custom dataset and how to use it to fine tune a model [Example LoRa Walkthrough](https://archive.ph/XPezc)|Huggingface's StackLLaMa with their lora_config settings [4-bit LoRA Training Notebook](https://gist.github.com/kaiokendev/1e735debbad8bf793e119bbc98f40c54)|LoRA tune on Colab [Anon's LLaMa roleplay guide](https://rentry.org/better-llama-roleplay)|guide to longer outputs more conducive to roleplay in TavernAI
+[Example Fine Tune Walkthrough](https://archive.ph/308gG)|Shows use of custom dataset and how to use it to fine tune a model [Example LoRa Walkthrough](https://archive.ph/XPezc)|Huggingface's StackLLaMa with their lora_config settings [4-bit LoRA Training Notebook](https://gist.github.com/kaiokendev/1e735debbad8bf793e119bbc98f40c54)|LoRA tune on Colab [Anon's LLaMa roleplay guide](https://rentry.org/better-llama-roleplay)|For longer outputs more conducive to roleplay in TavernAI
 |
 **Models**|
 [Huggingface](https://huggingface.co/models?other=llama)|Generally the best place to find models.
 Link is for LLaMa currently